-If you're looking for SQL Server Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for SQL Server Interview Questions for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research, The average salary for SQL Server ranges from approximately $69,682 pa.
-So, You still have opportunity to move ahead in your career in SQL Server.
-Mindmajix offers Advanced SQL Server Interview Questions For 2-3 Years of Experience that helps you in cracking your interview & acquire dream career as SQL Server Developer.
+So, You still have the opportunity to move ahead in your career in SQL Server.
+Mindmajix offers Advanced SQL Server Interview Questions For 2-3 Years of Experience that helps you in cracking your interview & acquire a dream career as an SQL Server Developer.